 CDBG Program Description, Action Plan

 Each year, the City of Bloomington receives a Community Development Block Grant (CDBG) from the U.S. Department of Housing and Urban Development (HUD).
 The City administers this grant through its HRA.
 The grant is used for a variety of activities each year.
 The activities are selected by the HRA Board and City Council through an annual budget process for the program.
 Typically each year the activities will include: single-family home rehabilitation, maintenance and chore service for seniors, lead-based paint abatement, affordable homeownership and fair housing initiatives.

 The annual CDBG Action Plan details the activities and budget that the City/HRA will undertake in the next program year.
 The program operates on a fiscal year that begins on July 1 and ends on June 30.
 The Action Plan for the most current fiscal year is linked below.

-CDBG Program's 2018 Consolidated Annual Performance Report (CAPER)
+CDBG Program's 2019 Consolidated Annual Performance Report (CAPER) open for public comment

-Analysis of Impediments to Fair Housing Choice - Addendum May 2017
+Analysis of Impediments to Fair Housing Choice - Draft August 2020

-The Addendum to the 2014 Regional Analysis of Impediments to Fair Housing specifically addresses the housing discrimination, gentrification and displacement, barriers to housing choice, and the conditions of segregation and integration in the seven-county area that includes Anoka, Carver, Dakota, Hennepin, Ramsey, Scott and Washington Counties in Minnesota.
+The Draft 2020 Regional Analysis of Impediments to Fair Housing specifically addresses the housing discrimination, gentrification and displacement, barriers to housing choice, and the conditions of segregation and integration in the seven-county area that includes Anoka, Carver, Dakota, Hennepin, Ramsey, Scott and Washington Counties in Minnesota.
 This fair housing planning is required of communities that receive certain funds from the U.S. Department of Housing and Urban Development.

 The analysis was undertaken by the Fair Housing Implementation Council (FHIC).
 The members of the FHIC, including the City of Bloomington, administer the federal Community Development Block Grant (CDBG) and/or HOME Investment Partnerships (HOME) programs, as well as other Fair Housing programs which require them to certify to HUD that they will affirmatively further fair housing through the operation of their housing and community development programs as well as fair housing activities to overcome impediments.